 Finding a new fragrance is a little like finding a new partner because let's face it: Fragrances are an intimate thing.
 It lingers on your skin day in and day out and often seeps into your mind.
 Perfumes can also become intrinsically linked with memories (both good and bad).
 For example, I can no longer smell Hugo Man by Hugo Boss because it reminds me of an awful ex-boyfriend.

-With all this in mind, I had editors and other staffers from Byrdie and Who What Wear (our sister site) test out—or, speed date, if you will—fragrances that I had crudely disguised with gaffer tape.
+With all this in mind, I had staffers from Byrdie and Who What Wear (our sister site) test out fragrances I'd crudely disguised with gaffer tape.
 Why?
-Well, because we are so often swung by clever marketing and pretty packaging that sometimes our opinions of products are skewed.
-For this experiment, I asked for each person's initial feedback and then asked again an hour later, once the scent had dried down and set.
+Well, we're so often swayed by pretty packaging that sometimes our opinions are skewed.
+For this experiment, I asked for each person's initial feedback and then asked again an hour later, once the scent had dried down.
 Keep scrolling to see what they had to say about these seven fragrances.